tech-learning-collective/katacoda-scenarios/foundations-linux-journey/stdout-standard-out-redirect/step14.md

 article
 </pre>

-<b>Note</b> : uniq does not detect duplicate lines unless they are adjacent.
-For eg:

-Let's say you had a file with duplicates which are not adjacent:
+`uniq` does not detect duplicate lines unless they are adjacent.
+For example, let's say you had a file with duplicates which are not adjacent:

 <pre>
 reading.txt